CNAO/Notes/Cluster.md

 alias my_condor_transfer_data="condor_transfer_data -addr ${my_condor_schedd}"
 ```
 The actual schedd name/address can be found issueing the following command in a terminal on the laptop of the user: `condor_status -schedd -l | grep MyAddress`;

+# Addition of a machine
+This section describe how to insert a new linux machine in the cluster
+1. install `ifmetric`, to set priority of newtwork connections (see [here](https://superuser.com/questions/331720/how-do-i-set-the-priority-of-network-connections-in-ubuntu));
+2. install HTCondor (see [here](https://htcondor.readthedocs.io/en/latest/getting-htcondor/install-linux-as-root.html)), setting the appropriate role;
+3. pay attention to users, groups, permissions to paths!

 # Full Shutdown/Restart of Cluster
 This section describes some steps to be taken by the admin and/or by any user of the cluster before a full shutdown or restart of the cluster.